jamesbdolan/vscode-qcumber-test-adapter/README.md

-# Example Test Adapter for Visual Studio Code
+# QCumber Test Adapter for Visual Studio Code

 This repository contains an example for implementing a `TestAdapter` extension that works with the [Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) extension.